holyshared/MMap/README.md

 ### MMap.Window

 #### HTML

 The HTM structure of the information window becomes as follows.
-Please refer when you specify the style.The HTM structure of the information window becomes as follows.
 Please refer when you specify the style.

 	#HTML
 	<div class="window default">